globaldothealth/isaric/docs/guide.rst

 **fio2_percent**: Value (20-100): Fraction of inspired oxygen (concentration of oxygen in supplied gas mixture).

+**fio2_Lmin**: Value (0-100): Fraction of inspired oxygen, in L/min.
+Should be recorded with the method of oxygen therapy as context.

 **pao2_mmHg**: Value (50-150).
 Use context to record whether this is an arterial, venous or capillary measurement if data is provided.
 Use mmHg as the default unit.